Bicategories in Univalent Foundations: Bicategories and 2-Categories

-The 0-cells of a 2-category $\C$ are just the objects of $\C_0$ while the 1-cells are just morphisms in the category $\C_0$.
-For this reason, the 1-cells between every two objects of a 2-category always form a set.
-Note that from a 1-strict bicategory, one can construct a 2-category.
+We call 0-cells of a 2-category $\C$ the objects of $\C_0$, and 1-cells the morphisms of the category $\C_0$.
+In particular, the 1-cells between every two 0-cells of a 2-category always form a set.